FTC Fines for Deceptive Energy-Efficiency, Cost-Savings Claims

 Any specific number or percentage of consumers who replace their windows with respondent’s windows achieve energy savings or reduction in heating and cooling costs.

-The company is further prohibited from making claims concerning any of its products or services about energy consumption, energy savings, energy costs, heating and cooling costs, U-factor, solar heat gain coefficient, R-value, K-value, insulating properties, thermal performance or energy-related efficacy – unless the representation is non-misleading and substantiated by competent and reliable scientific evidence.
+Remodelers should note that the company is further prohibited from making claims concerning any of its products or services about energy consumption, energy savings, energy costs, heating and cooling costs, U-factor, solar heat gain coefficient, R-value, K-value, insulating properties, thermal performance or energy-related efficacy – unless the representation is non-misleading and substantiated by competent and reliable scientific evidence.

 If the company elects to represent, guarantee, or pledge that consumers achieve such energy savings or heating and cooling cost reductions under specified circumstances, it must: disclose those circumstances clearly and prominently in close proximity to such representation, guarantee, or pledge; and substantiate that all or almost all consumers are likely to receive the maximum represented, guaranteed, or pledged savings or reduction under those circumstances (e.g., when replacing a window of a specific composition in a building having a specific level of insulation in a specific region).